kons77/go-stripe/readme.md

 # Go Stripe

-This is the repository for the secure ecommerce application project doing on Trevor Sawler's course:
+This is the repository for a secure ecommerce application built while following Trevor Sawler's course:
 ["Building Web Applications with Go - Intermediate Level"](https://www.udemy.com/course/building-web-applications-with-go-intermediate-level/)

 Learn how to build a secure ecommerce application with Go (go-stripe)